Quaker embroidery on the example of six-piece in the master class

 Content

-A fairly well-known brand in the field of embroideryAre magic balls or a quaker ball.
-This product is unusual in that it has a three-dimensional shape of the ball.
-Such a ball will be an excellent gift for your family and friends, a toy for a child or a Christmas tree decoration.
+Quite a famous brand in the field of embroideryare magic balls or quaker balls.
+This product is unusual in that it has a three-dimensional ball shape.
+This ball will be an excellent gift for your family and friends, a toy for a child or a Christmas tree decoration.

-With this lesson you will be able to independently understand and sew your first quaker ball.
+With this tutorial you will be able to figure it out and sew your first quaker ball yourself.

 And so let's go!